KandilKhaled/neocortexapi/UseHtmSerilaizer - copia.md

 ```

-**Mehtod  DeserializeObject:** public Cell DeserializeCell(StreamReader sr)

-This method deserialize an object that has been previously serialized.
+**Mehtod  DeserializeObject:** this method deserialize an object that has been previously serialized.

--Example:
+-Example

 ```
 public Cell DeserializeCell(StreamReader sr)
         {